Maharishi International University: Reception

 In 1986, seven "former devotees" filed a fraud suit against the Maharishi saying they paid thousands of dollars for lessons at Maharishi International University that were designed to reduce stress, improve memory, reverse aging, and develop clairvoyance and levitation.
 One plaintiff said that after ten years he had not acquired any of the special abilities that were promised.
 According to reviews of the 1992 book, Heaven on Earth – Dispatches from America’s Spiritual Frontier, author and reporter Michael D'Antonio wrote that the MIU physics department was teaching theories that he believed were "dead wrong" and alleged that the university had taken Transcendental Meditation "into a grandiose narcissistic dream, a form of intellectual bondage, that they call enlightenment".

-MIU is listed in Peterson's 440 Great Colleges for Top Students 2010.
+Maharishi International University is listed in Peterson's 440 Great Colleges for Top Students 2010.
 According to the National Survey of Student Engagement MIU scored in the top 3% for "active and collaborative learning," in the top 4% for "enriching educational experience," in the top 7% for "student/faculty interaction," in the top 8% for "supportive campus environment," and in the top 26% for "level of academic challenge."
 MIU graduates also gave their college experience a "higher than average satisfaction" rating as recorded in the "annual ACT alumni survey."
 Specifically, 73% said they would choose MIU again, more than twice the national average of 32%.

 The university has been categorized as a "Sierra Club Cool School" and in 2014 was ranked as the fourth best environmental science school by career guide website, Environmental Science.